joelfranke/obstacle-rest/README.md

 	"success" : true //(boolean, mandatory) -- BOOLEAN value recording whether the obstacle try was a success (true) or a failure (false)
 }
 ```
+n.b. an autoincrementing value "resultID" will automatically be written to the result (for all non-duplicate results).

 #### Response Model/Schema
 Response Class (Status 200)